ammpio/ammp-edge/README.md

 ## Local development without Docker

 The following approaches can be used for convenience during development.
-Note that you some [#environment-variables](environment variables) may need to be set in order to ensure proper operation.
+Note that you some (#environment-variables)[environment variables] may need to be set in order to ensure proper operation.

 ### Running Python code